tigerbeetle/tigerbeetle/docs/concepts/safety.md

 different cloud providers (two replicas per provider).
 Because TigerBeetle uses [Heidi Howard's flexible quorums](https://arxiv.org/pdf/1608.06696v1), this deployment is guaranteed to tolerate a complete outage of any cloud provider and will likely survive even if one extra replica fails.
-Multi-cloud eliminates lock-in, meets regulatory requirements, and protectsavailability -- even through provider slowdowns and disruptions.
+Multi-cloud eliminates lock-in, meets regulatory requirements, and protects availability -- even through provider slowdowns and disruptions.

 TigerBeetle detects and overcomes